Last updated: June 3, 2026

-- Five income paths: Racing purses, breeding, pinhooking, selling horses, leasing training facilities — most owners combine two or more
+- Five income paths: Racing purses, breeding, pinhooking, selling horses, and leasing facilities — most owners who stay in the sport combine two or more

-- Where money is most reliably made: Pinhooking well-bred yearlings, breeding to proven stallions, and using ownership losses as legitimate tax write-offs
+- Where money is most reliably made: Claiming undervalued horses and moving them up in class, pinhooking well-bred yearlings, and using ownership losses as legitimate tax write-offs

 - Tax advantage: Active owners can depreciate a racehorse over 3 years and deduct losses against other income — a real financial benefit even when purses disappoint

-- Bottom line: Ownership can be financially viable when approached strategically — but anyone expecting purse checks to cover training bills is going to be disappointed most years
+- Bottom line: Ownership can be financially viable when structured correctly — but anyone expecting purse checks to cover training bills will be disappointed most years

-For a full breakdown of what ownership costs before you consider what it might earn, see our complete cost guide.
+For the full breakdown of what ownership costs before you consider what it might earn, see the complete racehorse ownership cost guide.

 Table of Contents

-The Thoroughbred Owners and Breeders Association (TOBA) and the NTRA have both published analyses showing that fewer than 10% of racehorses generate enough purse earnings to cover their annual carrying costs.
-That figure holds across multiple years and multiple track levels.
-It is not a pessimistic outlier — it is the industry’s own accounting of how the money works at the participation level where most owners actually operate.
+Industry analyses from TOBA and the NTRA have consistently shown that only a small minority of racehorses generate enough purse earnings to cover annual carrying costs — industry data and owner surveys consistently point to well under 10%.
+That’s not a pessimistic outlier.
+It’s the baseline reality of how the money works at the level where most owners actually operate.

-The most useful exercise before deciding whether ownership is financially viable for you is running the actual math on a typical claiming-level horse at a regional track.
-Not a best-case scenario, and not the Kentucky Derby.
+The most useful exercise before deciding whether ownership is financially viable is running the actual math on a typical claiming-level horse at a regional track — not a best-case scenario, and not the Kentucky Derby.
 A real horse at a real Louisiana track, running the number of times such horses typically run, earning what those races typically pay.

 | Scenario | Gross Purse Earned | Owner’s Net (after trainer 10% + jockey 10%) | Annual Carrying Costs | Net Position |